 You have suffered a fire loss.
 While you are waiting for a member of the Paul Davis team to arrive, below are some helpful tips to help handle with the situation:

 - Carpets: Avoid walking on carpet if at all possible.
-Do not use ”DIY” home carpet cleaners.
+Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Do not wipe or attempt to wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Do not attempt to wipe or wash ceilings and other absorbent surfaces.

-- Doors: Shut all doors in affected areas to limit smoke odors as much as possible.
+- Doors: Shut doors in affected rooms to limit smoke odors as much as possible.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Pets: Move all pets to a clean environment until your house has been completely restored and cleaned.
+- Pets: Transfer any and all pets to a clean environment until your house has been restored and cleaned.

-- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business is damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your home or business has been damaged by fire, water, mold, storm or other disaster, Call Paul!